Hello,

 Holiday season is in full swing.
-We’ve just enjoyed Thanksgiving, and Chanukah and Christmas are around the corner.
+We’ve recently enjoyed Thanksgiving, and Chanukah and Christmas are around the corner, and are at the same time this year.
 The weeks leading up to the new year are filled with lots of food festivities and socializing.
 Whether it’s dining out, going to a holiday party, or seeing treats everywhere–from the office candy jar to free samples at your favorite bakery,–the holiday season puts our willpower to the test.
 However, with some planning, and simple tips, there is no reason why you can’t come out healthier — and calmer– than you were before.

 Here are some tips that I’ve successfully used with clients in my nutrition counseling practice.
 Even if you just incorporate a few of them into your daily routine, you are taking a step in the right direction, and by the new year, these small steps may develop into full-fledged habits.